 The Dermatology residency training program at Dartmouth was founded in 1948 and has a proud history of training residents to be competitive in all areas of dermatology upon graduation.
 Our program has a reputation for producing excellent clinical dermatologists who go on to provide excellent, state-of the art care to their communities.
 We have attracted applicants from medicals schools that have told us that their mentors recommended us as “a strong clinical training program”.
 Historically, about half of our residents have gone on to achieve highly competitive fellowships in laser surgery, Mohs surgery, dermatopathology, cutaneous oncology, and pediatric dermatology, and several have assumed roles in highly regarded academic programs.

-The program is small, with 2 residents per training year and a total of 6 residents in the three year program.
+The program is small, with three residents per year and, by 2020, a total of nine residents in the three-year program.
 The small size of our program and the more rural location typically results in a close relationship amongst residents and between residents and faculty.
 There has and continues to be a tutorial, mentoring element that is strong and an asset of the program.